Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: UQ Bounds From Functional Inequalities

 First we consider the case where the generator satisfies a Poincar\'e inequality with constant $\alpha>0$, meaning:

 for all $g\in D(A,\mathbb{R})$.
 This can equivalently be written

 for all $g\in D(A)$, where $P^\perp$ is the orthogonal projector onto $1^\perp$.

-In the presence of a Poincar{\'e} inequality, Corollary \ref{corr:kac_bound} is most useful when combined with the following perturbation result.
+In the presence of a Poincar{\'e} inequality, Proposition \ref{corr:kac_bound} is most useful when combined with the following perturbation result.
 A version of this result is contained in \cite{WU2000435}, but we present it here in a slightly more general form.
-The proof is given in Appendix \ref{app:Hilbert_space_bounds}. \begin{lemma} Let $H$ be a Hilbert space, $A:D(A)\subset H\to H$ a linear operator and $B:H\to H$ a bounded self-adjoint operator.
-Suppose there exists $D>0$ and $x_0\in H$ with $\|x_0\|=1$ such that
+The proof is given in Appendix \ref{app:Hilbert_space_bounds}. \begin{lemma} Let $H$ be a Hilbert space, $A:D(A)\subset H\to H$ be a linear operator, and $B:H\to H$ be a bounded self-adjoint operator.
+Suppose there exist $D>0$ and $x_0\in H$ with $\|x_0\|=1$ such that

 for all $x\in D(A)$, where $P^\perp$ is the orthogonal projector onto $x_0^\perp$.